mikaelhg/lambda-demo/README.md

 To play with the code, install:

-* Java 8 lambda preview from http://jdk8.java.net/lambda/
+* Java 8 b93 from http://jdk8.java.net/ (now you can use the normal main tree JDK8 now, don't need to use the lambda preview anymore)
 * IntelliJ IDEA 12.1 Community
-* Configure IDEA to use the Lambda preview JDK to compile and run the project code (File -> Project Structure -> Project SDK and Language Level)
+* Configure IDEA to use JDK8 to compile and run the project code (File -> Project Structure -> Project SDK and Language Level)

 To run the demos manually:

-    export JAVA_HOME=~/Downloads/lambda-8-b83-linux-x64-25_mar_2013
+    export JAVA_HOME=~/Downloads/jdk1.8.0
     export MAVEN=~/local/apache-maven-3.0.5/bin/mvn

     # Build